 Service Level 3 (SL3) operates with the medium quality of service, QOS2.
 QOS2 is lower than QOS1 which is used in SL1 & SL2.
 This service level is designed for groups with medium usage requirements who currently do not have funding to pay for their usage, thus an immediate conversion of funds into credits is not required.

 SL3 is capped with a maximum number of usage credits per PI per quarter.
 This has been introduced to promote a more even usage of the free time on the system.
-Currently each PI may receive 200,000 CPU core hours, 8000 GPU hours and 1000 KNL node hours per quarter.
+Currently each PI may receive 200,000 CPU core hours and 3000 GPU hours per quarter.